MineKayaa/Chat-Notebook/README.md

 # Chat-Notebook

-To run this you have to have jupiter-notebook
+To run this you have to have jupiter-notebook for run on VS Code install ipykernel

 You can replace your OPENAI-KEY with {your-openai-key}